-Federal regulations require that Washington State Community College establish policies to monitor the academic progress of students who apply for and /or receive federal financial aid.
+Federal regulations require that Washington State College of Ohio establish policies to monitor the academic progress of students who apply for and /or receive federal financial aid.
 These standards are designed to ensure that students are making progress toward completion of their program of study.
-The Washington State Community College Policy applies to the following financial aid programs:
+The Washington State College of Ohio Policy applies to the following financial aid programs: